jpedro/king-rules/README.md

 Instead we re-use the same ingress and just attach new rules as needed.

 We assume that each service will respond to its own subdomain (the `host` setting in the ingress' rule).
-Using wildcards at the DNS and LB levels, one can expose these services in a fresh subdomain faster.
+Using wildcards at the DNS and LB certificate levels, one can expose these services in subdomains faster.

 I draw inspiration from https://github.com/hxquangnhat/kubernetes-auto-ingress but that code creates a new ingress for each seervice every time, which is